 Making an apple cake vegan is super easy, you just need to replace the on-vegan components such as egg, butter, and milk, with healthier options, like:

-- Diry-free milk combined with lemon juice that makes vegan buttermilk which makes a great vegan baking partner because it helps to rise baking goods and help to make this vegan apple cake light.
+- Dairy-free milk combined with lemon juice makes vegan buttermilk which makes a great vegan baking partner because it helps to raise baking goods and helps to make this vegan apple cake light.
 You can use it on cornbread or a vegan banana loaf.